Happyrobot33/painter-plugin-KRITA-tools/README.md

-# Photoshop Export - Substance 3D Painter plugin
+# Krita Export - Substance 3D Painter plugin

-This plugin adds an __Export To Photoshop__ button to the Send To menu of Substance 3D Painter.
-The export action creates one Photoshop document for each channel of each stack of the Substance 3D Painter document, preserving the stack hierarchy (layers and groups).
-Unfortunately, blending modes and filters are not fully compatible between Photoshop and Substance 3D Painter, hence the final result can be different between the two softwares.
+This plugin adds an __Export To Krita__ button to the Send To menu of Substance Painter.
+The export action creates one Krita document for each channel of each stack of the Substance Painter document, preserving the stack hierarchy (layers and groups).
+Blend modes and filters are preserved to the best of the programs possibility.

 ## Installation

-Download or clone this project into the Substance 3D Painter plugins folder.
-The plugins folder can be opened from Substance 3D Painter through the menu ``Plugins/Plugins folder``.
-Substance 3D Painter needs to be restarted for the plugin to take effect.
+Download or clone this project into the Substance Painter plugins folder.
+The plugins folder can be opened from Substance Painter through the menu ``Plugins/Plugins folder``.
+Substance Painter needs to be restarted for the plugin to take effect.
+Once installed, make sure you go into the configure page for the plugin and set the path to kritarunner.exe, which can be found at `C:\Program Files\Krita (x64)\bin` on Windows

-## License

-Distributed under the MIT license.
-See [LICENSE](LICENSE) file for more information.